Sarah Kirkland Snider: Unremembered (2015)

 Snider’s sophomore album, Unremembered, is scored for seven voices, chamber orchestra, and electronics, an expanded scope from Penelope.
-Released September 4, 2015 on New Amsterdam Records, critics deemed the song cycle an overwhelming success—it appeared in over 20 year-end lists for Best Album, including “Top 5 Classical Albums of 2015” in The Washington Post.
+Released September 4, 2015 on New Amsterdam Records, the work was called "evocative and strangely beautiful," and "an intricately magical landscape"; a work that "attests to Ms. Snider’s thorough command of musical mood setting”.

+Unremembered was named to dozens of year-end lists for Best Album, including "The Top 5 Classical Albums of 2015" in The Washington Post, The Nation, WNYC New Sounds, The Agit Reader, and critic Seth Colter Walls.
+It was also named one of the 50 Best Classical Works of the Past Twenty Years by Q2 Radio listeners in both 2015 and 2016.

 Unremembered sets poetry by New York-based poet/writer Nathaniel Bellows, described as recalling "strange and beautiful happenings experienced during a childhood in rural Massachusetts."
 Shara Nova returns on vocals alongside singers Padma Newsome and DM Stith.
 Additionally, the album features the Unremembered Orchestra, a group of performers within New York City contemporary ensembles Alarm Will Sound, International Contemporary Ensemble, The Knights, and So Percussion), conducted by Edwin Outwater.
 The recording was co-produced by Snider with Lawson White and mixed by Grammy-winning producer Andrew Scheps, and made greater use of the multitracking and processing tools of the studio than did Penelope.

 In 2017, vocalists Padma Newsome, Shara Nova, and DM Stith toured Unremembered in the U.S. and Europe with various orchestras and ensembles at venues including Knoxville’s Big Ears Festival (with The Knights), Liquid Music (with the St. Paul Chamber Orchestra), the SHIFT Festival (with North Carolina Symphony), and Holland’s Cross-linx Festival (with the Doelen Ensemble and Codarts Rotterdam).